timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 CAs typically only check in with their publication server when they have produced changes in RPKI material that need to be shared with the world.
-As a result, the CA may not be aware if the server performed a restore and their content regressed to an earlier state.
+As a result, the CA may not be aware whether the server performed a restore and their content regressed to an earlier state.
 This could result in a number of problems:

  - The currently published ROAs no longer reflect the CA's intentions.